TerryV8/click-count/docs/ansible_playbook_kubernetes.md

 going to the AWS UI Console which allows you to get the Redis ElastiCache Endpoint (eg. rg-redis.feg1ds.ng.0001.euw3.cache.amazonaws.com:6379)

-Then, on your local terminal, you can ping the Redis ElastiCache endpoint:
+Then, on your local terminal, you can ping the Redis ElastiCache endpoint to get its IP:
 ```console
 ping rg-redis.feg1ds.ng.0001.euw3.cache.amazonaws.com
 ```
-to get its IP

 OUTPUT:
 ```console